Michael Tarlowe, MD

 Hemorrhoids can be uncomfortable and embarrassing, which is why experienced proctologist Michael H. Tarlowe, MD, FACS, FASCRS, offers safe and effective hemorrhoid treatments with a warm and compassionate bedside manner.
-If you’re suffering from hemorrhoids, schedule an appointment today at his office in Deerfield Beach, Florida.
-You can book your appointment by calling the offices of Michael H Tarlowe MD PA, or you can request one online.
+If you’re suffering from hemorrhoids, schedule an appointment today at his office, serving Deerfield Beach, Pompano Beach, Coral Springs, Boca Raton, FL, and the surrounding areas.
+You can book your appointment by calling the offices of Michael H Tarlowe, MD or you can request one online.

 Hemorrhoids are swollen veins in your lower rectum or around your anus that can cause severe itching and pain, and make it difficult for you to sit comfortably.